 Laser in situ keratomileusis (LASIK) is the most popular and successful method of laser eye surgery.
-The all-laser LASIK technique, performed at our state-of-the-art laser center in New Jersey, is our preferred treatment in qualified patients with nearsightedness, farsightedness, or astigmatism.
+The all-laser LASIK technique, performed at our state-of-the-art laser center in New Jersey, is our preferred laser vision correction treatment in patients with nearsightedness, farsightedness, or astigmatism.
 Dr. Hersh has been performing LASIK for over 25 years and has treated thousands of extremely satisfied patients.
-In fact, he was the lead author of the clinical trial that led to first FDA approval of the excimer laser for vision correction surgery in 1995 (click title below), so he has some of the most extensive experience in LASIK in the U.S.
+In fact, he was the lead author of the clinical trial that led to first FDA approval of the excimer laser for vision correction surgery in 1995 (click title below), so he has some of the longest and most extensive experience in LASIK in the U.S.

 The Optical Principle of LASIK: